 - 1. A fee will be charged to seniors to cover graduation expenses.
-To participate in graduation exercises, a student must have cleared all accounts with the school related to tuition, lunchroom, day care, bookstore, library, yearbook, and any other fees or class activities' monies.
-Also, all library books, rental textbooks, athletic or band uniforms must have been returned in acceptable condition. - 2.
-Seniors must have completed all credits required for graduation in order to participate in graduation exercises, including Baccalaureate/Awards Day, and Commencement Exercises.
+To participate in graduation activities all financial charges must be settled with our Senior sponsor and financial department. - Seniors must have completed all credits required for graduation in order to participate in graduation exercises, including Baccalaureate/Awards Day, and Commencement Exercises.
 Seniors who do not graduate on time must complete all requirements by the end of the summer of their graduation year to receive an MCS diploma. - 3.
 In the case of major disciplinary problems at the close of school, students may lose their privilege to walk in any of the graduation exercises, including Baccalaureate/Awards Day and Commencement Exercises.